syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 timelimit: 1
 ---

-✅ Some new setup has been completed
+🕵🏿 Some new setup to review
 ==============

 Since you finished the last challenge, a change has been made to your controller.

 Navigate to `controllers/website_controller.go` in your `Code editor` tab and scroll all the way to the bottom.
 Here you should find a new function called `newDeployment`.

-This function encapsulates the necessary Golang code to create a customized deployment for your website.
+This new function encapsulates the how to create a customized deployment for your website.

-This function is defined but not used.
-You need to call this function in the Reconcile loop.
+While this function was defined for you, you still need to use it in the Reconcile loop.

 ✍🏾 Creating a deployment in the reconcile loop
 ==============

-This `newDeployment` function can be called using the following snippet.
-You should place this snippet in the `Code editor` tab in the `controllers/website_controller.go` file directly below the log line you edited in the last challenge:
+This `newDeployment` function can return an error, and the following snippet handles that error.
+Navigate in the `Code editor` tab to the `controllers/website_controller.go` file.
+This snippet should be added directly below the log line you edited in the last challenge (around line 73):
 ```
   // Attempt to create the deployment and return error if it fails
   err = r.Client.Create(ctx, newDeployment(customResource.Name, customResource.Namespace, customResource.Spec.ImageTag))